 If every road was a dream, then we probably would have many less road rage incidents, accidents and congestion to deal with on an everyday basis.
-However, in reality, this isn't the case and there are countless roads that really get us down.
+However, in reality, this isn’t the case and there are many disliked roads that really get us down.

 The worst of the worse have been highlighted as part of the National Roads & Motorists Association’s (NRMA) latest Seeing Red on Roads campaign.
 Encapsulating the frustrations and anger of over 12,000 motorists from both NSW and the ACT, the survey pinpoints locations that drive us up the wall.

 For the fourth time running, the winner (or in this case loser) was the Pacific Highway at Coffs Harbour.
 This section of road was voted slightly ahead of the other members on the podium, Pennant Hills and Parramatta Roads.

 In addition, the Barton Highway was one of the most common responses from outside Sydney.
 The stretch of highway at Murrumbateman featured in the top five worst roads for the first time.
 It is interesting to note that the Princes and Kings Highways also featured in the top 10 which highlights the work that needs to be completed on important routes deeper in the two regions.

 According to respondents, the Pacific Highway is well deserved of its place at number one given its high congestion rates, lack of adequate lanes and poor road surfaces.
 The highway is currently in the midst of a duplication that is causing problems.

 NRMA Motoring & Services President Kyle Loades explained that the Association is going to keep a close eye on the project since the government postponed its completion from 2016 to 2020 recently.

 “While the full duplication of the Pacific Highway should remain the priority, with the population of the Coffs Harbour is set to double in the next 20 years, we should also be looking towards ways we can ease the congestion for locals – such as building a bypass,” he said.